 Baden-Württemberg is Germany’s 3rd most populous state with 10.7 million inhabitants.
-It lies in the southwestern part of Germany and its capital is Stuttgart.
-Other notable cities include Mannheim, Karlsruhe, Heidelberg, Ulm, Pforzheim, Ludwigsburg, Freiburg in the Black Forest, and the famous spa city of Baden Baden.
-Known for it’s superlatives, it boasts the world’s largest number of per capita patent registrations and exports, the lowest insolvency and unemployment rate in Germany, the most solar installations, the youngest population and is considered to be the center of high-tech industry in Europe.
+It lies in the southwestern part of Germany, and its capital is the city of Stuttgart.
+Other notable cities include Mannheim, Karlsruhe, Heidelberg, Ulm, Pforzheim, Ludwigsburg and Freiburg in the Black Forest.
+Additionally there is the famous spa city of Baden Baden!
+Known for it’s superlatives, it boasts the world’s largest number of per-capita patent registrations and exports, the lowest insolvency and unemployment rate in Germany, the most solar installations, the youngest population and is considered to be the center of high-tech industry in Europe.

-Baden-Württemberg’s superlatives extend beyond business and the economy.
-It is the second most popular tourist destination in Germany and is renowned for its gourmet cuisine.
+Baden-Württemberg’s superlatives extend beyond just business and the economy.
+It is the second most popular tourist destination in all of Germany and is renowned for its gourmet cuisine.
 No other area in Germany has as many Michelin-rated restaurants as Baden-Württemberg.
-More than a quarter (52) of the 190 German restaurants that have been awarded Michelin stars are located in Baden-Württemberg and one of Germany’s top restaurants, the 3-star rated Traube Tonbach, is also located here.
+More than a quarter (52) of the 190 German restaurants that have been awarded Michelin stars in the country are located in Baden-Württemberg.
+One of Germany’s top restaurants, the 3-star rated Traube Tonbach, is also located here.
 This restaurant is well-known not just for its food, but for the fact it has been in business since 1789!

 Regional Culinary Specialties

 When it comes to cuisine, Baden-Württemberg has a range of regional culinary specialties as diverse as the areas from whence they come.
 On a culinary tour of the state you can sample the refined cuisine of Baden and follow the the famous Badische Spargelstrasse (The Baden asparagus route) and the Badische und Württembergische Weinstrasse (wine route).
 These are ‘routes’ along which many asparagus fields and vineyards lie, ripe for the tasting for visitors!
 You could also experience the traditional hearty cuisine in the southern region of Swabia, known for the classic Spätzle noodles and Maultaschen, which mimics the Polish pierogi.
-Equally famous are the traditional dishes of the Black Forest, famous the world-over for it’s ham, chocolate cake and cherry brandy.
-Here’s a short guide to some of the traditonal dishes from the most well-known regions of Baden, Swabia and The Black Forest.
+Equally famous are the traditional dishes of the Black Forest, famous the world-over for it’s ham, chocolate cake and delicious cherry brandy.

 Badische Küche (Dishes from Baden)